urbit/proposals/000-purpose-and-guidelines.md

 ### Deprecated

-A UP that describes functionality or a process that has been removed, fallen out of use, or superceded by another UP may be marked "deprecated."
-If superceded,
+A UP that describes functionality or a process that has been removed, fallen out of use, or superseded by another UP may be marked "deprecated."
+If superseded,

 ### Deferred